Runningdog1/Windows-Threat-Detector-Senior-Project-/README.md

 Features:
 ●	Developed entirely in Python 3.12, consisting of modules for encryption, subprocess control, and log parsing.
-●	Real-time monitoring with PowerShell and JSONL output.
+●	Real-time monitoring with PowerShell and CSV output.
 ●	Detection of Window Security Events (1102, 4625, 4720, 4726, 4728, 4672, 4663, 4688, 4697, 4723, 4724).
 ●	AES-256-encrypted audit log for secure alert storage.
-●	Supports decrypting and viewing full alert history with decrypt_audit_log_to_json.py
+●	Supports decrypting and viewing full alert history with decrypt_audit_log_to_csv.py

 Known Issues and Limitations:
 ●	Currently only supports Windows 11.